-List of all transactions (purchases, cash advances, payments, credits, and fees) that occurred since your last statement.
+Account activity is a list of all transactions (purchases, cash advances, payments, credits, and fees) that occurred since your last statement.

-Annual percentage rate (APR)
+3. Annual percentage rate (APR)

-The interest rate charged on unpaid debt stated as a yearly percentage rate.
+An annual percentage rate (APR) is the interest rate charged on unpaid debt stated as a yearly percentage rate.
 If your balance is $0 at your due date, no interest will be charged.
 A single card may have multiple APRs.
 For example, purchases, cash advances, and balance transfers may all have different APRs.
 Also, a card may have an introductory APR that converts to a regular APR after a specific length of time.

-When you pay off all or part of what you owe on one credit card by transferring the amount to another credit card.
+A balance transfer is when you pay off all or part of what you owe on one credit card by transferring the amount to another credit card.

-Balance transfer fee
+6. Balance transfer fee

-An on-the-spot cash loan charged to your card.
+A cash advance is an on-the-spot cash loan charged to your card.
 Banks provide printed checks you can use for this purpose or you can use your card at an ATM.
 Cash advances may have fees, higher interest rates, and no grace period.

 A contactless payment is a secure method of payment for customers that uses RFID technology of near-field communication (NFC).
 Customers only need to tap, wave, or hover their card near the payment technology to complete the transaction.

 The credit available is the amount of credit remaining on your card after your balance and your current charges are subtracted from your total credit limit.